MrHedmad/Handbook/handbook/content/docs/wetwork/writing_protocols.md

 combined with a date (e.g. `X.Y.Z - YYYY-MM-DD`).

 You can also (optionally) add a list of changes made between versions.

+### Inputs and outputs
+The input to a protocol is commonly a **biological entity**, which must be thoroughly described (see below), but it could also be data, a chemical or other non-biological (or generally 'simple') materials.
+A protocol may have more than one (type of) input.

+A protocol's input might be another's output, so how we describe inputs and outputs are actually the same.
+Having said this, many protocols output a generally simpler form of the inputs, or even only data (for destructive, measuring protocols).

+What should we annotate the different inputs and outputs with?
+Well, each different kind of input and output carries with it different necessary metadata.
+For this reason, we can define these categories and associated metadata before writing any protocols, and use them as needed.

+For instance, a **biological entity** is anything in biological nature.
+We need to annotate:
+- The name of the entity, including the strain or genotype;
+- Its identifier (where was it bought?
+Is there an international ID?)
+- The portion of the entity, if applicable (e.g. an organ, a leaf, etc...)
+- Its preservation status (e.g. frozen, in solution, etc...)

+Data is also special, as there already are different types of data with different formats.
+When writing metadata for data files, the most important thing to annotate is the content of the files, not their structure.
+Therefore, we can list a number of files and their structures, and fix them.
+With that out of the way, we can focus on describing the data proper.
+For instance, we can define the comma-separated format as:
+- A file in the `csv` format;
+- with the first row containing column names;
+- with all other rows containing data;
+- with no empty fields;
+- encoded with UTF-8.
+With these "housekeeping" aspects out of the way, we can focus on the content, which probabaly is a description of all the columns of the data.

+## Experiments
+Once we have a set of protocols, we can chain them up as experiments.
+As I said, an experiment is something that attempts to answer an experimental question.
+For this reason, experiments tend to change slightly at each execution, both in terms of the variable under test (how much drug is given to cells...) and the experimental procedure.
+Additionally, it is that at this level that we actually have to collect and store metadata.

+Having protocols be well defined helps us with the design of protocols as well.
+Designing an experiment is a task of combining the different experimental protocols (eventually writing new ones) by matching the different inputs and outputs.

+For metadata, one simply has to "sum up" every metadata produced by the various protocols.
+However, some metadata might become useless in the context of a larger experiment, as some data produced along the way.
+You will therefore have to judge what to keep and what to discard.

+An experiment must contain:
+- A title;
+- What the experiment is trying to answer;
+- What metadata ultimately needs to be collected while doing the experiment;

+## Projects
+Projects collect experiments together.
+Having everything defined in the lower steps means that you can quite clearly define your projects as simple collections of experiments.
+What is important to do is to define an ID for the project with which to label all products of the experiments in the project.

+You could create a formal document that collects all of this information, but it generally is not terribly important as data archiviation platforms (e.g.
+Zenodo) can already give you a way to categorize experiments as part of a larger project.